Glossary of Terminology

 Telomer: A small segment at the end of nuclear DNA that becomes shorter with every replication of the DNA.
 DNA will no longer replicate beyond a certain point of telomere reduction.

-Thymus: The gland responsible for the production of certain white cells known as T-lymphocytes that are necessary for immune function.
+Thymus: The gland responsible for the production of specific white cells known as T-lymphocytes that are necessary for immune function.
 The thymus is very sensitive to excess cortisol.

 Thyroid-Stimulating Hormone (TSH): The hormone released from the pituitary that causes the thyroid gland to produce the T4 hormone.
 TSH uses the second messenger cyclic AMP to initiate the synthesis of T4.